pokusew/nfc-pcsc/README.md

 ### TypeError: NFC is not a constructor

-No worry, just check that you import the library like this _(note that brackets around NFC)_:
+No worry, just check that you import/require the library like this _(note the brackets around NFC)_:
 ```javascript
 // in ES6 environment
 import { NFC } from 'nfc-pcsc';